Tash Rabat Caravanserai

 Tash-Rabat is the most extraordinary stone monument in all Central Asia and along the Silk Road.
 This caravanserai is a stone walled, 15th-century roadside inn that served as a Silk Road station at a pass between Chatyr Kul and the ancient settlement of Koshoy Korgon in the Tian Shan mountains.
 Caravansaray Tashrabat is located about 114 km northwest from Naryn, 434 km from Bishkek, and 92 km from the current Chinese border.
 Some of the caravans, ambassadors, travelers and other wanderers traveling to and from Kashgar (China) from all the way to Europe used to travel this way as a part of the Northern Silk Road and used Tash rabat as a resting place and for stocking on food, water and supplies.
 Most likely it has also provided protection for bandits and other dangers.
 From Tash Rabat westwards the road had two branches: One leading to Issyk Kul and the other towards Ferghana valley.

 The road to China continues through the Torugart pass at the altitude of about 3500 m above sea level, south from the salty lake Chatyr Kul.
-Tash-Rabat is also well-known for its size, building materials and its special layout, based on perfect symmetry.
+Tash-Rabat is also well-known for its size, building materials and its special layout, based on almost perfect symmetry.

-The caravansarai has an almost square shape and the length of is sides are 33,7 and 35,7 meters, meaning it is BIG.
+The Tash Rabat caravansarai has an almost square shape and the length of is sides are 33,7 and 35,7 meters, meaning it is BIG.
 Once inside, a corridor leads to the central hall where small holes have been cut in the ceiling letting the daylight in.
 Tash Rabat has 31 dome-shaped rooms made of crushed stones with clay mortar and with gypsum mortar for sealing the joints.

 All other rooms except the main hall are quite dark with only small holes providing light inside.
 The facade of the building is traditionally directed to the east and it has a portal with a classical arch and corner towers that are designed for the sentinel guard.
 The roof of Tash-Rabat is crowned with twenty small and one large dome and the apertures for the light are easily visible.
+The site has been restored in the 1980s under the Soviet rule.

 Tash Rabat Legend and History